 To be honest, Flagstaff wasn’t for me.
 Aside from the incredible meal that I had at Criollo Latin Kitchen, I wasn’t entirely impressed with the town and I ended up leaving nearly as soon as I had arrived.
 However, if you’re thinking Flagstaff or Sedona I think it’s important to keep in mind that Flagstaff is closer to the sights mentioned earlier.

-On the other hand, Sedona was my favorite little escape away from Scottsdale!
-Only two hours North, it is absolutely gorgeous and makes you feel as if you’re on a different planet!
-Or is that just me?
-Sedona is surrounded by red rock buttes as far as the eye can see.
-Not only can you find hiking trails, places to camp, buttes to climb, Sedona also boasts restaurants, cafes, and art galleries galore!
-There’s truly something for everyone.
+On the other hand, Sedona was hands down, my favorite little escape away from Scottsdale!
+Only two hours north, it is a gorgeous town and makes you feel as if you’re on a different planet!
+Sedona is surrounded by these unique, red rock buttes as far as the eye can see.
+Not only can you find hiking trails, places to camp, and buttes to climb.
+But Sedona also boasts restaurants, cafes, and fun art galleries!

 If you’re planning on visiting Sedona, here are some things to do in Sedona that you can’t miss!

 If you enjoy hiking then Scottsdale is the place to be.
 There are tons of hikes around the area but a few of my favorite including Devil’s Bridge, Bell Rock Trail, and Cathedral Rock.
 Make sure to check out AllTrails for accurate and up-to-date information on each hike.

 For more on hiking in Arizona, read Best Arizona Hikes